The gravitational dynamics of kinematic space: JT model: entanglement considerations

 \section{JT model: entanglement considerations}

-We take a step back from the kinematic space context and discuss in this section some aspects of the Jackiw-Teitelboim model \ali{ I[g,\Phi,\phi_m] = \frac{1}{16 \pi G} \int d^2 \sigma \sqrt{-g} \Phi \left( R + \Lambda \right) \, \, + \, \, I_{m}[g,\phi_m]. } The matter part of the action $I_m$ describes a conformal field theory coupled to the metric $ds^2 = g_{\mn} d\sigma^\mu d\sigma^\nu$.
-This is a general Jackiw-Teitelboim theory with the added assumption that the matter part of the action is independent of the dilaton.
-It is the action used in \cite{Engelsoy:2016xyb,Maldacena:2016upp} as bulk dual of a Schwarzian theory but we will not be concerned with that interpretation here.
-Instead we discuss the mass formula and first law that allow us to relate the modular Hamiltonian of conformal matter $\phi_m$ in an `entanglement wedge' with the value of the non-homogeneous contribution to the dilaton at the `entanglement wedge horizon'.
+In this last section, we elaborate on some aspects of the JT model (with AdS$_2$ metric and conformal matter).
+It can be read as a stand-alone section, discussing respectively entanglement of the coupled CFT, the JT mass formula and the vacuum contribution to the dilaton.
+Nonetheless, we will conclude each subsection with comments relevant to kinematic space.
+Consider the Jackiw-Teitelboim model \ali{ I[g,\Phi,\phi_m] = \frac{1}{16 \pi G} \int d^2 \sigma \sqrt{-g} \Phi \left( R + \Lambda \right) \, \, + \, \, I_{m}[g,\phi_m]. } The matter part of the action $I_m$ describes a conformal field theory coupled to the metric $ds^2 = g_{\mn} d\sigma^\mu d\sigma^\nu$.
+This is a general Jackiw-Teitelboim theory with the assumption that the matter part of the action is independent of the dilaton.
+It is the action used in \cite{Engelsoy:2016xyb,Maldacena:2016upp,Jensen:2016pah} as bulk dual of a Schwarzian theory but we will not be concerned with that interpretation here (except for one related comment in section \ref{commentSchwarzian}).
+Instead we discuss the mass formula and first law that allow us to relate the modular Hamiltonian of conformal matter $\phi_m$ in an `entanglement wedge' with the value of the non-homogeneous contribution to the dilaton at the `entanglement wedge horizon', see equation \eqref{massformularesult}.